Chapter 1

 Procedures for estimating CTDIw and DLP are given below.

-Comparison of performance against the criteria for each particular type of examination requires assessment of the values of the reference dose quantities associated with the parameters of technique typically used when scanning a standard-sized adult patient.
+METHODS OF DOSE ASSESSMENT TO CHECK COMPLIANCE WITH THE CRITERIAComparison of performance against the criteria for each particular type of examination requires assessment of the values of the reference dose quantities associated with the parameters of technique typically used when scanning a standard-sized adult patient.
 In the absence of a well- defined scanning protocol, typical dosimetric practice should be determined on the basis of the mean results derived for a sample of at least 10 patients for each procedure.

 CTDIw may be assessed directly from Equations (2) and (3) using the results of measurements of CTDI100, p or c for the head or body CT dosimetry phantom carried out during routine performance testing.
 Such measurements may be accomplished using thermoluminescent dosemeters (TLDs) or more conveniently using an appropriately calibrated 100 mm long pencil-shaped ionisation chamber (8).
 It has been recommended by the International Electrotechnical Commission that values of CTDIw should be displayed on the operator's console of the CT scanner, reflecting the conditions of operation selected, although an appropriate correction should be included if the nominal slice thickness is not equal to the couch increment per tube rotation (9).
 Typical values of nCTDIw for a wide range of scanner models have been collated into a reference database on CT dosimetry that has been published on the Internet (10).
 Some standard dose data for a selection of scanners is given, for illustrative purposes, in Appendix I to Chapter 2.